 Flightseeing by floatplane or helicopter in Alaska is an unforgettable way to check out the scenery, if you can afford it.
-Airborne tours tend to be pretty pricey, from \$275 to more than \$500 a head: A helicopter trip to a dog-sled camp at the top of a glacier (usually among the priciest of the offerings) affords both incredibly pretty views and a chance to try your hand at the truly Alaskan sport of dog sledding, and it's a great way to earn bragging rights with the folks back home.
+Airborne tours tend to be pretty pricey, from \$215 to about \$600 per head: A helicopter trip to a dog-sled camp at the top of a glacier (usually among the priciest of the offerings) affords both incredibly pretty views and a chance to try your hand at the truly Alaskan sport of dog sledding, and it's a great way to earn bragging rights with the folks back home.
+In 2009, with the market in a slump, we were pleased to see lines including Royal Caribbean actually discount some of their shore excursions-the first time we've ever seen that.
+And Regent was offering free, unlimited shore excursions for those booking their 2010 Alaska cruises in summer 2009, again, an unprecedented offer.